-Increase in the number of specialised treatments and services available at local hospitals Improvement in patient satisfaction with hospital services Reduction in average wait times for key treatments and services Increase in the number of medical centres within the city Increase in the number of local specialists available in Fairfield City.
-Increase in the number of affordable fitness programs offered within the city.
-Increase in participation rates in local fitness programs.
-Expansion of accessible outdoor fitness equipment in public spaces
+Increase in the number of specialised treatments and local hospitals Improvement in patient satisfaction with hospital serv Reduction in average wait times for key treatments ar Increase in the number of medical centres within the Increase in the number of local specialists available in Increase in the number of affordable fitness programs city.
+Increase in participation rates in local fitness program Expansion of accessible outdoor fitness equipment in d services available at vices nd services e city in Fairfield City.